 These funds will then be distributed to your creditors.
 Your credit counsellor may be able to have your interest rates reduced significantly.
 This can further help you save money.

 While this type of program can be helpful, there are some disadvantages of a debt management plan.
 For starters, there’s always a chance that your creditors might not agree to an alternative arrangement.
 They may still insist that you repay them the full amount owed along with the initial interest rate.

-There are also fees that you will have to pay to your credit counselling agency, unless you work with a .
+There are also fees that you will have to pay to your credit counselling agency.
 Further, your credit score will be affected for two years after program completion.
 Be sure to weigh the pros and cons of this program before you choose it.